-PERS retirement enhancement implemented November 24, 2002, provided for the 2.7% @ 55 formula.
-Therefore, the cost of this benefit as established by PERS (\$75,036,452) will be the responsibility of the employees.
+PERS retirement enhancement - provide for the 2.7% @ 55 formula for Solano County nonsafety PERS members enrolled into the PERS pension plan before May 4, 2012 with the cost of this benefit as established by PERS (\$75,036,452) as the responsibility of the employees.
 The County will agree to allow the employees to pay for this plan enhancement in the form of a payroll deduction, with the cost amortized over the next 20 years.
 This payment will take the form of a percentage deduction made from the paycheck of each employee in the unit, until the above-established cost has been recovered based on the following: